-The Logitech G213 Prodigy is a mediocre entry-level gaming keyboard with rubber dome switches.
+The Logitech G213 Prodigy is a decent entry-level gaming keyboard with rubber dome switches.
 It has a simple plastic frame that bends easily and is fitted with ABS keycaps that feel rather cheap.
-Its zone-lit backlighting lacks brightness control and customization can only be done through software.
+Its zone-lit backlighting lacks brightness control, and customization can only be done through software.
 Thankfully, G HUB has a good amount of customization options and is available for Windows and macOS.
 The keyboard is comfortable enough to type on all day due to its low actuation force and built-in wrist rest; however, the typing experience is unremarkable and doesn't feel much different from your typical membrane keyboard.
 There are dedicated media controls, but only a very limited number of programmable keys.

-The Logitech G213 Prodigy is a mediocre gaming keyboard.
+The Logitech G213 Prodigy is a decent gaming keyboard.
 The rubber dome switches have a low actuation force that makes typing feel very light, but their high pre-travel distance makes the keyboard feel less responsive overall.
 It doesn't feel well-built and the backlighting is zone-lit instead of per-key.
 The function keys are macro-programmable, but there aren't any dedicated macro keys for MMO games.

 The Logitech G213 Prodigy is decent for office use.
 It doesn't generate a lot of typing noise and it's fairly comfortable to type on due to the included wrist rest and light actuation force.
 However, the tactile feedback feels a bit mushy.
 The board flexes easily and the ABS keycaps can develop a shine with oil buildup.
 On the bright side, there's software support for both Windows and macOS.